Frequently Asked Questions

 How to do I join ASA (or renew my membership) online?

 Log in to the ASA homepage (if you don’t have a record in our system, you can create one).
-Once you log in you will be on your ASA Member Portal page.
-From there, click “join/renew” and fill out the membership form.
+Once you log in, click “Become A Member” or “Renew Membership” and fill out the membership form.
 We strongly encourage online renewal, as your member benefits become available immediately.
 Need help?
-Call (202) 383-9005, Ext.1, or email [email protected].
+Call (202) 247-9840, option 1, or email [email protected].

 Can I pay for membership with a check or money order?